|

 of a Parisienne night, people laughing

-and dancing in the street below,
+in the street below,

 there he was, his dark blue uniform flashing hello,